 Appalachian Trail Gear List

 The following is a complete gear list for my 14-day hike through the Georgia section of the Appalachian Trail.
 Without water, my pack weighted 43lbs.
-I chose to only resupply once.
+I chose to resupply only once.
 So I carried a 7-day food supply.
-Otherwise, I imagine my pack could have been under 40lbs.
+Otherwise, I imagine my pack could have been much lighter.

 Equipment